rakieb/barcode-reader-flutter-samples/README.md

 # Dynamsoft Barcode Reader Flutter Samples

-This repository contains multiple samples that show you how use the Dynamsoft Capture Vision Flutter SDK.
+This repository contains multiple samples that show you how use the Dynamsoft Barcode Reader Flutter SDK.

 ## Requirements